London Borough of Haringey (25 009 210)

 - Ms X argues the Council has not met the law in considering her application.
 This relates to the application of the legislation and case law about intentional homelessness, so they are points of law.

-- For these reasons, I consider it was reasonable to expect Ms X to go to court.
+- We will not investigate.
+It was reasonable to expect Ms X to go to court.

 Final decision

-- We will not investigate Ms X’s complaint because it was reasonable to expect her to use her court remedy the law provides for her complaint.
+- We will not investigate Ms X’s complaint because it was reasonable to expect her to use the court remedy the law provides for her complaint.

 Investigator's decision on behalf of the Ombudsman